 Don’t get me wrong, the people in the videos are 100% REAL.
 No Barbie dolls here lol.

-Thirdly, you should take any income proof you see with a big pinch of salt.
+You should take any member income claims you see with a big pinch of salt.

-So for Andrew Peterson to display others Amazon earnings is just codswallop because he’d have no clue on how much his ‘TAC’ members are making.
+So for Andrew Peterson to display others Amazon earnings is just codswallop.

 How The AZ Code Works vs How it “REALLY” Works